crisxc/microbiome-analysis/README.md

 `scripts/` contains the numbered workflow from raw-read preparation through taxonomic profiling, assembly, annotation, read mapping, and feature quantification.

-`notebooks/` contains Jupyter notebooks used for data analysis and figure-making.
+`notebooks/` contains Jupyter notebooks used for data analysis and figure-making...
+Will add later